flaakesk8/homebridge-alarmpi/README.md

 Enter 234 to set PG X to ON when Zone A is armed.
-Enter 244 to set PG Y to ON when Zone B is armed. a more detailed description can be found in the [Oasis user manual] (https://www.jablotron.com/en/about-jablotron/downloads/?filename=ja-80-oasis-user_en_mke22103.pdf&do=downloadFile/).
+Enter 244 to set PG Y to ON when Zone B is armed. a more detailed description can be found in the [Oasis user manual](https://www.jablotron.com/en/about-jablotron/downloads/?filename=ja-80-oasis-user_en_mke22103.pdf&do=downloadFile/).

 ### Set the state: